djsudduth/wspr-reports/README.md

 Map direction is determined by your callsign location in the wspr.org results with this mapping deg to direction:
 [0, 23, 68, 113, 158, 203, 248, 293, 337, 359] map to labels ['N', 'NE', 'E', 'SE', 'S', 'SW', 'W', 'NW', 'N']

+## after execution
 The wspr and xray data will be joined on timestamp.
 Raw data outputs:
 1. wspr data with additional fields of direction from your location and distance classification (file only)
-2. Joined wspr and GOES data on timestamp (file only)
+2. Joined wspr and GOES data on timestamp
-3. View of reporter callsigns by map direction (using azimuth) from your location with SNR mean and standard deviation from at least 2 reports
+3. View of reporter callsigns by map direction (using azimuth) from your location with SNR mean and standard deviation
-4. View of reporter callsigns by distance, SNR list, slope trend of the SNR, std deviation, and variance
+4. View of 3 random reporter callsigns by one distance range along with the GOES data at the time
-5. Mean of the trending slopes of SNR reports by map direction from your location (+slopes - trending stronger, -slopes - weaker)
-6. Mean of variances of the SNR reports by map direction from your location (large variances - widely varying reports)

 Data is saved as .png and .csv files in the script directory

 ## example on how to use
  - KN0VA transmitted wspr on 30m for about 1 hour
  - The GOES and wspr data is joined together by timestamp in a file
- - For report #3 above - the wspr data has the lat/lon of KN0VA to determine map direction
+ - For reports  - the wspr data has the lat/lon of KN0VA to determine map direction
-    - the report shows that wspr reporter KX4AZ/T which is 617km East of KN0VA has 21 reception reports with a wspr mean of -10.38 db and standard deviation of 3.73 db with a minimum report of -20.0 db / maximum of -6.0 db
+    - the data file `wspr-map-trends.csv` shows that wspr reporter KX4AZ/T which is 617km East of KN0VA has 7 reception reports with a wspr mean of -23.0 db and standard deviation of 3.5 db with a minimum report of -27.0 db / maximum of -17.0 db
- - For report #4 above
+ - For the polar plot above
-    - the report shows the individual 21 receptions by KX4AZ/T along with the trending slope of -0.23 (increasing vs decreasing signal reports)
- - For report #5
-    - shows all the average slopes in one direction (KX4AZ/T is included in the East list) and the trend of those slopes (are signals Eastward increasing or decreasing in report strength?)
- - For report #6
-    - shows all the average variances of signal reports in one direction (KX4AZ/T is included in the East list) and the trend of those variaces (shows if signals Eastward varying widely in report strength)
+    - the report shows 31 reporter receptions SW in the range of 800-3000 km with a mean SNR of -10.0db and no other reports from any other ranges

 ## notes